bvdbasch/til/README.md

 If you want to start keeping track of your own journey, feel free to fork this repository 👍

-After forking the repository follow the steps below:
+After forking the repository the workflow is roughly:

 1. Write a new entry in the file entries.yml whenever you learn something (ideally you do this every day).
 2. Run the Ansible playbook called `generate.yml`.
 You can do so by running the following command: `ansible-playbook generate.yml`
-3. The Ansible playbook

 ### Tweaking the output
 The Ansible playbook generates all the Markdown files you see in this repository.
 Ansible uses the [Jinja2 template engine](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_templating.html) to this end.